All are welcome to volunteer at Gaining Ground.

 During the summer from June through August, we welcome high school students on Tuesday and Thursday mornings, rain or shine, hot or cold.
 Farm Team volunteers will receive direction from our farmers and then work independently with other peers.
 Community Service hours can be approved upon request.
 This is a great way to meet other high school students and learn about the many tasks involved in raising healthy, fresh produce.

 For more details, please review our volunteer guidelines and then sign up as a High School Farm Team volunteer.

 For a span of about four weeks in February and March, we collect buckets of sap from sugar maple trees in Concord and boil it into syrup, donated at Thanksgiving to families seeking hunger relief.
 If you are interested in participating, please review our volunteer guidelines and then sign up to volunteer.
 Space is limited and the schedule is variable.

 Office and Special Projects Volunteer

-Most of our volunteers work outside, but there are times we welcome help with indoor projects such as mailings, data entry, research, technology and social media support, event organization, etc. If you have skills and talents to share, please contact program manager Fan Watkinson to discuss the possibilities.
+Most of our volunteers work outside, but there are times we welcome help with indoor projects such as mailings, data entry, research, technology and social media support, event organization, etc. If you have skills and talents to share, please contact Allison Goodwin, office manager to discuss the possibilities.